Colonial Nigeria: Commerce

 West Africa also bought British exports, supplying 30–40% of the demand for British cotton during the Industrial Revolution of 1750–1790.

+Benin Expedition

+The Benin Expedition of 1897 was a punitive military campaign carried out by the British Empire against the Kingdom of Benin (in present-day Nigeria).
+After a British delegation was killed near Benin City, Britain launched a large-scale assault, capturing and burning the capital, exiling Oba Ovonramwen, and effectively ending the kingdom’s sovereignty.
+Thousands of artworks—now known as the Benin Bronzes—were looted and dispersed to museums and private collections across Europe and North America.
+The expedition became a defining episode of colonial violence and remains central to ongoing debates about restitution and the return of cultural heritage.

 Exploration

 At the same time, British scientists were interested in exploring the course and related settlements along the Niger River.
 The delta masked the mouth of the great river, and for centuries Nigerians chose not to tell Europeans the secrets of the interior.
 In 1794, the African Association in Great Britain commissioned Mungo Park, an intrepid Scottish physician and naturalist, to search for the headwaters of the Niger and follow the river downstream.
 Park reached the upper Niger the next year by travelling inland from the Gambia River.
 Although he reported on the eastward flow of the Niger, he was forced to turn back when his equipment was lost to Muslim Arab slave traders.
 In 1805, he set out on a second expedition, sponsored by the British Government, to follow the Niger to the sea.
 His mission failed, but Park and his party covered more than 1500 km, passing through the western portions of the Sokoto Caliphate, before drowning when their boats overturned in rapids near Bussa.

 On a subsequent expedition to the Sokoto Caliphate, Scottish explorer Hugh Clapperton learned about the mouth of the Niger River, and where it reached the sea, but after suffering malaria, depression and dysentery, he died before confirming it.
 His servant, Richard Lander, and Lander's brother John were the ones to demonstrate that the Niger flowed into the sea.
 The Lander brothers were seized by slave traders in the interior and sold down the river to a waiting European ship.

 Initial British attempts to open trade with the interior by way of the Niger could not overcome climate and diseases such as malaria.
 A third of the people associated with an 1842 riverine expedition died.
 In the 1850s, quinine had been found to combat malaria, and aided by the medicine, a Liverpool merchant, Macgregor Laird, opened the river.
 Laird's efforts were stimulated by the detailed reports of a pioneer German explorer, Heinrich Barth, who travelled through much of Borno and the Sokoto Caliphate, where he recorded information about the region's geography, economy and inhabitants.